 In all likelihood, you have used a Likert scale (or something you’ve called a Likert scale) in a survey before.

-This article will explain the traditional and, in our opinion, most valuable way to use Likert scales and report on them.
+To try and clear up any confusion, we’ll take a look at the traditional and, in our opinion, most valuable way to use Likert scales and report on them.

 What is a Likert Scale vs. a Likert Item

-A “Likert scale” is actually the sum of responses to several Likert items.
+A “Likert scale” is the sum of responses to several Likert items.
 These items are usually displayed with a visual aid, such as a series of radio buttons or a horizontal bar representing a simple scale.

 Please select the number below that best represents how you